 The Group demands high environmental performance and standards from its controlled operations and, while executing marketing logistics activities, works with its partners and suppliers to seek to ensure similar standards are targeted within the supply chain, as well as expected from its non-controlled operations.
 As one of the world's largest diversified resource companies, the Group recognises its responsibility to contribute to the global effort to achieve the goals of the Paris Agreement by decarbonising its own operational emissions footprint.
 The Group takes a holistic approach by considering its commitments through the lens of its total emissions footprint.
-In line with the ambitions of the 1.5 degree Celsius scenarios set out by the Intergovernmental Panel on Climate Change, the Group targets a 50 per cent. reduction of its total (Scope 1, 2 and 3) emissions by 2035 compared to a 2019 baseline and targets achieving net-zero emissions by 2050.
-The Group has also introduced a short-term target of reducing its total emissions by 15 per cent. by 2026 compared to 2019 levels.
+In line with the ambitions of the 1.5 degree Celsius scenarios set out by the Intergovernmental Panel on Climate Change, the Group targets a 40 per cent. reduction of its total (Scope 1, 2 and 3) emissions by 2035 compared to a 2019 baseline and targets achieving net-zero emissions by 2050.